Drag to Select

 Since the selectionRect will be positioned absolutely to the container div, we want to store it relative to the container's position.
 We do this by subtracting the container's x/y coordinates from our cursor's x/y coordinates.

-To prevent drag events from anything other than the left mouse button we can early return when e.button !== 0.
+Since we only want to start drag events from the left pointer button, we can early return when e.button !== 0.

 3. Then in onPointerMove, we update our selectionRect based on the next position of the pointer.